mayu-live/framework/klenod-plan.md

 - 2026-09-06: Removed the final VDOM stylesheet discovery path from the legacy module graph.
 Route-scoped Klenod assets are now the sole source of document stylesheets and module scripts.
+- 2026-09-06: Migrated generated applications to Klenod's `+page.haml` and
+  `+layout.haml` route filenames.
+The template resolves its root route through the Klenod provider.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is